 That will help you create a more customer-focused website experience for your customers.

 Along the lines of making a great first impression.

 Think about how easy it is to navigate your eCommerce store.
 Reduce any potential friction that could cause your customers to quickly click off.

-Things that can cause friction are:
+Some common eCommerce web design mistakes that can cause friction are:

 - A hard to use navigation

 - Too many call to actions on a page